-C.5 Restrictions

-The Articles of Association do not provide for any restrictions or right of first refusal on the transfer of shares.
-Share transfer will not be subject to approval by the board of directors.

-C.6 Listing and
+- C.5 The Articles of Association do not provide for any restrictions or right Restrictions of first refusal on the transfer of shares.
+Share transfer will not be subject to approval by the board of directors. - C.6 Listing and Admission to Trading

-Admission to Trading The Company's Shares are registered under ISIN NO0010317316 and the Shares issued in the Second Bond Debt Conversion are registered with the Norwegian Central Securities Depositary, or the VPS, under ISIN NO0010839384 separate from the ordinary ISIN of the Shares of the Company which will be admitted to trading on the Oslo Stock Exchange pending publication of this prospectus.
+The Company's Shares registered under ISIN NO0010317316 are, and the Shares issued in the Bond Debt Conversion, the Cordia Placement and the Halbesma Claims Settlement registered with the Norwegian Central Securities Depositary, or the VPS, under ISIN NO0010821903 separate from the ordinary ISIN of the Shares of the Company are expected to be, admitted to trading on the Oslo Stock Exchange.
 The Company has not applied for admission to trading of the Shares on any other stock exchange or regulated market.

-Dividend Policy.....
+C.7 Dividend Policy.....